WongDarren/ai-thing/README.md

 - NPM (Node Package Manager) is installed on your system
 - A Cloudinary account is set up with API credentials
 - An OpenAI account is set up with API credentials
-- A MongoDB account is set up along with a project, database, and cluster
+- A MongoDB account is set up along with a project, cluster, and database

 ## Getting Started